Guy Gardner (character)

 Guy Darrin Gardner, one of the characters known as Green Lantern, is a superhero appearing in American comic books published by DC Comics, usually in association with the Green Lantern Corps, of which he is a member.
 Gardner has also been a member of various incarnations of the Justice League.

 Gardner has been substantially adapted into media outside comics, primarily in association with the Green Lanterns.
 James Arnold Taylor, Diedrich Bader, and Troy Baker have voiced the character in animation.
 Matthew Settle portrayed the character in the television pilot Justice League of America.
-Nathan Fillion portrays Gardner in the DC Universe film Superman, a role he also plays in the second season of the television series Peacemaker and the upcoming television series Lanterns.
+Nathan Fillion portrays Gardner in the DC Universe.

 Publication history

 Guy Gardner was created by John Broome and Gil Kane in Green Lantern (vol. 2) #59 (March 1968), although the character was changed significantly in the 1980s by Steve Englehart and Joe Staton who turned him into a jingoistic parody of an ultra-macho "red-blooded American male".
 This latter version remains the character's archetype to this date.
 When Englehart started writing, John Stewart was the title character.
 Englehart initially wondered what stopped multiple Green Lantern characters from being active at the same time.
-Englehart brought back Hal Jordan and revamped Guy Gardner, who he thought was "a completely useless character".
+Englehart brought back Hal Jordan and revamped Guy Gardner, whom he thought was "a completely useless character".
 When Gardner became popular, Englehart regretted not creating a new character because the creative team received no royalties.
+In 2025, Englehart and Staton were given full credit and royalties for their role in reinventing Guy Gardner ahead of the release of Superman (2025) after Englehart told DC Comics he intended to talk to the press about his past treatment.

+Broome and Kane's original design for Guy Gardner was based on actor Martin Milner.
+His name was allegedly based on frequent letterhack Guy H. Lillian III and Justice League co-creator Gardner Fox.
 Staton's design for Guy Gardner was based on the character Major Ronald Merrick from the TV series The Jewel in the Crown, as Staton saw Merrick's entitlement and resentment as a parallel to Guy Gardner.
 Gardner's later blue costume, introduced in the first issue of the character's first ongoing series (cover dated October 1992), was also designed by Staton.
 During this series, retitled Guy Gardner: Warrior with issue #17, Guy Gardner is gradually evolved into a more vulnerable and heroic character; Beau Smith, who wrote the series for most of its run, was concerned that leaving him as an angry jerk would make the character stagnant and one-note.